Nicola Willis: Second term, 2020-2023

-Sixth National Government
+Sixth National Government, 2023-present

 At the election, Willis tried for a third time to be elected as a local MP, nominated as the National Party candidate for Ōhāriu.
 However, the electorate preferred to retain Labour MP Greg O'Connor by a margin of 1,260 votes.
 Willis remained in Parliament on the National Party list.

 The election put National in a position to form a coalition government.
 In late November 2023, Willis was appointed as Minister of Finance, Minister for the Public Service, Minister for Social Investment, and Associate Minister of Climate Change.
 In a January 2025 reshuffle, Willis dropped the public service portfolio and became the first Minister for Economic Growth, which succeeded the former economic development portfolio.
 The next month, she was designated as the Acting Minister of Commerce and Consumer Affairs (Grocery Sector) due to the new minister, Scott Simpson, declaring a conflict of interest in that part of his portfolio.